harishan16/staytion-hub-client/staytion-hub-client/README.md

 **POST /reservation**

-- add new reservation details to the list of reservations
+Add new reservation details to the list of reservations

 Request:
 ```